-Effectiveness of rehabilitation after a total hip arthroplasty: a protocol for an observational study for the comparison of usual care in the Netherlands versus GermanySeeber, G. H., Wijnen, A., Lazovic, D., Bulstra, S. K., Dietz, G., van Lingen, C. P. & Stevens, M. 11-Aug-2017 In : BMJ Open.
-7, 8, e016020
+Effectiveness of rehabilitation after a total hip arthroplasty: A protocol for an observational study for the comparison of usual care in the Netherlands versus GermanySeeber, G. H., Wijnen, A., Lazovic, D., Bulstra, S. K., Dietz, G., van Lingen, C. P. & Stevens, M. Aug-2017 In : BMJ Open.
+7, 8, 5 p., 016020

 Research output: Scientific - peer-review › Article